daanyaal1/20-questions-agent/readme.md

 The game topic is chosen randomly for each game from the [topics.txt](topics.txt) file.

-You can see example of of an experiment that's previously ran [here](sample_games.txt).
+You can see an example of an experiment that's previously been run [here](sample_games.txt).

 ### Evaluation